Disruptive Innovation : Trends and Technologies

 Robotics is a notable innovation that makes its mark as a disruptive technology because advanced robots perform tasks thought to be hard or expensive to automate.
 They have enhanced dexterity, senses, and intelligence; as a result, society could benefit massively.

 Robotic prosthetics, robotic surgical solutions, and nanorobotics have being put to use.

 How to prepare for disruption?

 From a business perspective, the next disruptive idea capable of generating billions of dollars in revenue would not happen in a day.
 You will need the right people, the agility, and the capacity to spot the possibilities beyond the industry norms.
 Adding to that, the right time to get people to care about the product or service.

 You may also like: Effective Ways to Work With Remote Project Teams

 Here are the three tips to consider while working on developing disruptive technologies for your business.

 1. Listen to your users and keep an eye on the industry trends - Ask your users the right question about their needs and wants.

 Observe your competitors and what they are doing differently.
-Don’t miss out on new prospects by only focussing on what is working for you.
+Don’t miss out on new prospects by only focusing on what is working for you.